Author: E.C. LaMeaux

 Stair climbing burns at least 10 calories a minute, according to the National Wellness Institute, an organization dedicated to promoting healthy lifestyles throughout the world.
 And stair climbing has the added benefit of really working all the muscle areas that tend to get hit with the greatest amounts of cellulite.

 Janet Wallace, Ph.D., associate professor of kinesiology at Indiana University-Bloomington, says that leg lifts are the best thing to do for toning the outer thighs.

 MSNBC Health recommends this fat-busting move to target all those areas most susceptible to cellulite.
 While on your hands and knees, lift a leg up behind you until it's pointed upward at a 45-degree angle.
 Slowly bring the leg back down and repeat the movement with the other leg.
 Start with 15 reps and work up from there.

-If performed consistently, this exercise will build muscle in your thighs and butt, which will help burn fat, according to Mayo Clinic.
+If performed consistently, these workouts for cellulite will build muscle in your thighs and butt, which will help burn fat, according to Mayo Clinic.
 And less fat equals less noticeable cellulite.
-As with the other exercises, start with around 15 repetitions and work your way up to more.
+As with the other cellulite exercises, start with around 15 repetitions and work your way up to more.